CELEBRATING 100 YEARS OF PUBLIC SERVICE MEDIA

 PSM broadcasters are often established by law but are non-partisan, independent and run for the benefit of society as a whole.

-Well-funded and strong public service media are the cornerstones of democratic societies and have been shown to correlate with higher degrees of press freedom, lower levels of right-wing extremism and better control of corruption.
+Well-funded and strong public service media are the cornerstones of democratic societies and have been shown to correlate with higher degrees of press freedom, lower levels of extremism and better control of corruption.

 With the proliferation of fake news and hate speech in the world today, an independent, trusted source of news and information has never been more important.